sumentse/facebook-rental-scraper/README.md

 # Facebook Market Scraper
-This node.js program will scrape through facebook market place for rental places and save it as a csv file.
+This node.js program will scrape through facebook market place for rental places and save it as a csv or json file.

 ## Installing